 Request a Reconsideration

 After you receive a denial letter from the SSA, the first step you must take in the appeals process is to request a reconsideration.
-You have 60 days to do this, and our lawyers can guide you through the process, which includes inspecting your original application for inaccuracies and informing you of any further information you may need to gather to support your claim, such as medical records, records of employment, or bank account details.
+You have 60 days to do this, and our Pennsylvania SSD lawyers will guide you through the process.
+This includes:

-Once you have collected the documentation you need to proceed, we will submit the information to be reviewed by an SSA adjudicator who did not make a determination regarding your initial application.
+Once the necessary documentation is collected we can submit the information to be reviewed by an SSA adjudicator who did not make a determination regarding your initial application.
 They will then decide whether to uphold the denial or reverse it so that you can start receiving benefits.